slepc4py.SLEPc.RG#

 Returns:

-• c (float) – The left endpoint of the bounding box in the imaginary axis
+• c (float) – The bottom endpoint of the bounding box in the imaginary axis.

-• d (float) – The right endpoint of the bounding box in the imaginary axis
+• d (float) – The top endpoint of the bounding box in the imaginary axis.

 Return type: